rackerlabs/design-system/_component_design/table.md

 ## When to use

 Use a table when you want to clearly display a large amount of data and any time you want to aggregate that data.
-Tables make working with data much for the customer.
+Tables make working with data much easier for the user.

 {% endcolumn %}